-Choose the right cat carrier.
+- Choose the right cat carrier.
 If your cat is particularly stressed, a top loading carrier means we can perform some of our examination duties on your cat whilst they remain in their carrier.
 Don’t tip your cat out of the cage – allow them to walk out by themselves or remove them gently from the carrier.

-Practice at home.
+- Practice at home.
 Include your cat's carry cage as part of your household furniture in a spare room or in the laundry.
 Leave the cage door open so your cat can investigate it or even play in it allowing him/her to develop a positive association with the cage.

-Create a safe place.
-Feeding your cat meals and treats in his/her carrier creates a positive association and reduces anxiety associated with the cage.
+- Create a safe place.
+Feeding your cat meals and treats in their carrier creates a positive association and reduces anxiety associated with the cage.
 Put your cat's favourite bed in the cage to create a safe and familiar environment for your cat.
 In the car, drape a blanket or towel over the carrier to reduce motion sickness and help your cat feel safe.

 - Smells.
 Avoid strong smelling chemicals such as bleach or ammonia based products - not only do cats dislike the smell, they may think another cat has marked the territory!
 Clean the cat carrier with soap and water, or water with a small amount of white vinegar added.
 We recommend spraying the cage and bedding with Feliway 'happy pheromone' spray at least 30 minutes before using the carrier to create a reassuring environment and help reduce stress.